Are you wondering if you can use your Nespresso machine’s coffee pods twice or even more?

 Sometimes, coffee colors can look very different from each other.
 This is why the taste of coffee is even more important.

-I found out that drinking coffee that has been through the machine a second time gives off a really weird taste.
+I discovered that drinking coffee that has been through the machine a second time gives off a weird taste.

 This is exactly what it tastes like.
 The taste of the second cup of coffee is far from anything you can call coffee.
 It doesn’t have any coffee taste at all and smells kind of weird as well.